BT Broadband review 2025: Is it any good?

 Installation

-BT generally charges a one-off set up fee for all broadband packages.
+BT generally charges a one-off set up fee for all broadband packages, but waives it at various times of the year.
 If you’re not happy with this, consider comparing broadband providers with no upfront costs.
 Or alternatively, play the waiting game and they'll probably offer a fee-free package that fits your needs in the near future.

 Customer service